vcwebio/conteco.kafka.base/docs/IMAGE-CONTROLPLANE-API.md

 The image implementation of the image-provided _controlplane_ API.

+Only `build` has a basic implementation.
+The implementation of these methods will be continued when _controlplane.base_ is being refactored.

 __`configure`__  [flags] [rootPath]
 Configure API grouping.

 __`build`__  [flags] [rootPath]
 Build API grouping.
+Implementation of basic build method.

 __`relase`__  [flags] [rootPath]
 Release API grouping.